Dynamics forced by homoclinic orbits: Abstract

 \section{Abstract}

-The complexity of a dynamical system exhibiting a homoclinic orbit is given by the braid types that it forces.
-In this work we present a method, based in pruning theory, to determine all the braid types forced by an arbitrary homoclinic orbit of an Axiom A diffeomorphism on the $2$-disk.
-Then we apply it for finding the braid types forced by certain infinite families of homoclinic horseshoe orbits.
+The complexity of a dynamical system exhibiting a homoclinic orbit is given by the orbits that it forces.
+In this work we present a method, based in pruning theory, to determine the dynamical core of a homoclinic orbit of a Smale diffeomorphism on the $2$-disk.
+Due to Cantwell and Conlon, this set is uniquely determined in the isotopy class of the orbit, up a topological conjugacy, so it contains the dynamics forced by the homoclinic orbit.
+Moreover we apply the method for finding the orbits forced by certain infinite families of homoclinic horseshoe orbits and propose its generalization to an arbitrary Smale map.